ryanallen/words-of-my-perfect-teacher/README.md

 4. death.

 ## Four joys
-*dga' ba bzhi*, Skt. *caturananda*, four increasingly subtle experiences of bliss beyond ordinary feelings, connected with the practice of the third, or wisdom, empowerment.
+*dga' ba bzhi*, Skt. *caturānanda*, four increasingly subtle experiences of bliss beyond ordinary feelings, connected with the practice of the third, or wisdom, empowerment.

 ## Four kāyas
 the [three kāyas](#three-kāyas) plus the *svabhavikayaya*, *ngo bo nyid kyi sku*, the kāya of the nature as it is, representing the inseparability of the first three.